Cray-HPE/docs-csm/operations/node_management/Replacing_Foxconn_User_Pass.md

     ```

     This will ask for the BMC username and password for the Paradise nodes.
-    The scirpt will look for undiscovered nodes, if it finds a Foxconn node, update vault with correct credentials.
+    The script will look for undiscovered nodes; if it finds a Foxconn node, it will update vault with correct credentials.

-1. (`ncn-mw#`) Wait 10+ minutes for changes to take affect and nodes to be discovered.
+1. (`ncn-mw#`) Wait 10+ minutes for changes to take effect and nodes to be discovered.
 To check nodes which have failed to be discovered:

    ```bash
    cray hsm inventory redfishEndpoints list --format json | jq '.[] | .[] | select (.DiscoveryInfo.LastDiscoveryStatus!="DiscoverOK")'